mgriebling/MathRender/README.md

 ### Example

-The [MathRenderDemo](https://github.com/mgriebling/MathRenderDemo) is a Swift version of the demo included in `iosMath` that uses `MathRender` as a Swift package dependency.
+The [MathRenderDemo](https://github.com/mgriebling/MathRenderDemo) is a Swift version of the Objective-C demo included in `iosMath` that uses `MathRender` as a Swift package dependency.

 ### Advanced configuration